-About 90% of portable two way radios sold are UHF, but for outdoor applications like skiing, VHF may be the better choice.
+About 90% of portable two-way radios sold are UHF, but for outdoor applications like skiing, VHF may be the better choice.
 VHF radios generally operate further than UHF radios, which is the main reason we recommend VHF.
-Not only will VHF work better for communicating on the slopes, VHF radios happen to be about 5 per cent less expensive, on average, than their UHF counterparts.
-With a wider range and a lower cost, VHF two way radios make the most sense for outdoor winter adventurers.
+Not only will VHF work better for communicating on the slopes, but VHF radios also happen to be about 5 per cent less expensive, on average, than their UHF counterparts.
+With a wider range and a lower cost, VHF two-way radios make the most sense for outdoor winter adventurers.

 Should My Radios Be Waterproof?

 Since you’ll be using your radios in the snow, waterproof options are a nice idea, but for the casual snowboarder or skier, they can be a bit cost prohibitive.
 To reduce the cost, you can forgo waterproof options and simply purchase a good commercial radio like a BPR40, CP185, or CP200D, and instead invest in waterproof bags — or even a just Ziploc inside your jacket.
 These can do the job of keeping moisture away from the radio without interfering with its ability to function.

 You’ll probably need some accessories with your two-way radios to make them fully useful in winter scenarios, especially if you plan on spending a full day or weekend on the slopes.
 One of the most important accessories you can purchase is a microphone that can be clipped to your jacket, making it easier to communicate with your group throughout the day.
 This is especially useful for talking to others without taking your gloves off.
 Plus, many microphones, such as the PMMN4029, are rated as submersible, so you don’t need to worry about flying snow or a fall leaving you unable to communicate.